olywoolsey/Notes/Semester2/COLO1070-Imaging/Section 5 - Camera Filters & Lighting.md

 - 80B for use with 3400K lamps
 - For the use of tungsten balanced colour films in daylight
 - 85 decreases the colour temperature from 5500K to 3400K for Type A films
-- 85B converts 5500Kto 3200K for Type B films
+- 85B converts 5500K to 3200K for Type B films
 - Conversion filters with odd reference numbers(81A & 85B) are yellow/orange in colour for lowering the colour temperature (K) of the light source
 - Conversion filters with even reference numbers(80A & 8OB) are blue to raise the colour temperature (K) of the light source
-- Conversion filters with odd reference numbers(81A & 85B) are yellow/orange in colour for lowering the colour temperature (K) of the light source
-- Conversion filters with even reference numbers(80A & 8OB) are blue to raise the colour temperature (K) of the light source
-- Much paler filters -purpose is to control eitherthe red, green or blue partof the visible spectrumand allow the other twocolours to pass through
+- Much paler filters -purpose is to control either the red, green or blue part of the visible spectrum and allow the other two colours to pass through
 - Available in six colours –each containing various colour strengths
 - Used to provide fine lighting adjustments
 - When using daylight film with fluorescent lighting,a greenish colour cast is prevalent